luohaha/libel/README.md

 ###support

-Libel is , and now support freeBSD, OS X and linux.
+Libel is a multi-platform support library, and now support freeBSD, OS X and linux.
 Now libel use `kqueue` on freebsd, and `epoll` on linux.

 ###struct